Studio Technician – Part Time

 Maintenance

-Maintain the studio equipment and kilns.
-Inform the Directors when maintenance or technical help is needed
+Training will be given to maintain the studio equipment and kilns.
+Inform the Directors when maintenance or technical help is needed.

 Conduct regular checks of equipment

-A background or degree in Ceramics is desirable
+A background or degree in Ceramics will be given priority.

 Technical knowledge of clay processes and materials